AG7GN/fe-pi/README.md

 1. Restart Fldigi from the menu.

-#### 3.1.3 (Optional) TX/RX Monitor Capability

-Read the "(Optional) Monitor Radio's TX and/or RX audio on Pi's Speakers" section below for instructions on setting up TX/RX monitoring.

-### 3.2 Scenario 2: I only want to use Direwolf with one radio.
+### 3.2 Scenario 2: I want to use only Direwolf with one radio.

 #### 3.2.1 Configure Direwolf